jacobvarner/100-days-of-code/r1-log.md

 ### R1D56

 I was much more productive today and finished up the [tree map showing the top 100 video games sold all time](https://codepen.io/jacobvarner/pen/bxqeaa).
 The tree map was an interesting visual, but I'm glad to be done with the D3 projects.
 I could see if being more useful if I used data in my projects more often.
 I'm looking forward to getting on to backend stuff and finally learning some Node.

+### R1D57

+Set up and familiarized myself with [my Glitch environment](https://rhinestone-author.glitch.me/) used for the Node.js and npm challenges on freeCodeCamp.
+Glitch seems nice an convenient, but I also tried to set up one Github repository that could track all of my challenges.
+I hopefully will be able to do this for the projects.